Nobuhito, Prince Takamatsu: Military service

-Prince Takamatsu attended the Imperial Japanese Naval Academy from 1922 to 1925.
+Prince Takamatsu attended the Imperial Japanese Naval Academy from 1922 to 1924.
 He received a commission as an ensign on 1 December 1925 and took up duties aboard the battleship Fusō.
 He was promoted to sub-lieutenant the following year after completing the course of study at the Torpedo School.
-The prince studied at the Naval Aviation School at Kasumigaura in 1927 and the Naval Gunnery School at Yokosuka in 1930 - 1931.
+The prince studied at the Naval Aviation School at Kasumigaura in 1927 and the Naval Gunnery School at Yokosuka in 1930–1931.
 In 1930, he was promoted to lieutenant and attached to the Imperial Japanese Navy General Staff in Tokyo.
 He became a squadron commander of cruiser Takao, two years later and subsequently was reassigned to the Fusō.
 Prince Takamatsu graduated from the Naval Staff College in 1936, after having been promoted to lieutenant commander on 15 November 1935.
 He was promoted to the rank of commander on 15 November 1940 and finally to captain on 1 November 1942.
 From 1936 to 1945, he held various staff positions in the Naval General Staff Office in Tokyo.

 Marriage

-On 4 February 1930, Prince Takamatsu married Kikuko Tokugawa (26 December 1911 – 18 December 2004), the second daughter of Yoshihisa Tokugawa (peer).
-The bride was a granddaughter of Yoshinobu Tokugawa, the last Shōgun of the Tokugawa shogunate, and a granddaughter of the late Prince Arisugawa Takehito.
+On 4 February 1930, Prince Takamatsu married Kikuko Tokugawa (1911–2004), the second daughter of Yoshihisa Tokugawa.
+The bride was a granddaughter of Yoshinobu Tokugawa, the last shōgun of the Tokugawa shogunate, and a granddaughter of the late Prince Takehito Arisugawa.
 Shortly after the wedding, Prince and Princess Takamatsu embarked upon a world tour to Europe and then across the United States so as to strengthen the goodwill and understanding between Japan and those nations.
-The 1930-1931 photo to the right presents Princess and Prince Takamatsu during their honorary reception given by U.S. President Herbert Hoover who escorted them down Pennsylvania Avenue in Washington, D.C. as thousands of excited spectators looked on.
-Prince Tokugawa Iesato (also known as Prince Iyesato Tokugawa) was the uncle of Prince and Princess Takamatsu.
+Prince Iesato Tokugawa was the uncle of Prince and Princess Takamatsu.
 Prince Tokugawa allied with Prince and Princess Takamatsu on many international goodwill projects.

 Prince and Princess Takamatsu had no children.

 Second World War

 From the 1930s, Prince Takamatsu expressed grave reservations regarding Japanese aggression in Manchuria and the decision to wage war on the United States.

-After the Battle of Saipan in July 1944, Prince Takamatsu joined his mother Empress Teimei, his uncles Prince Higashikuni, Prince Asaka, former prime minister Konoe Fumimaro, and other aristocrats, in seeking the ouster of the prime minister, Tojo Hideki.
+After the Battle of Saipan in July 1944, Prince Takamatsu joined his mother Empress Teimei, his uncles Prince Naruhiko Higashikuni and Prince Yasuhiko Asaka, former prime minister Konoe Fumimaro, and other aristocrats, in seeking the ouster of the prime minister Hideki Tojo.